-An overview of the fundamentals and risk/reward performance of financial instruments; government T-bills, bonds, TIPs, municipal bonds, money markets, preferred and common stocks, corporate bonds, warrants, options, futures and other derivative securities
+An overview of the fundamentals of financial instruments; risk and reward performance, government T-bills, bonds, TIPs, municipal bonds, money markets, preferred and common stocks, corporate bonds, warrants, options, futures and other derivative securities

 An overview of financial markets; money markets, investment banking, primary and secondary markets, and security exchanges, US markets, and international markets

-An overview of investment management principles; financial statements quick overview, financial performance analysis (ratio analysis), and assets pricing (security valuation), types of investment securities; security market operations; investment policies; security analysis, risk, return, nominal and real returns, and transaction costs
+An overview of investment management principles; financial statements, financial performance analysis (ratio analysis), and assets pricing (security valuation), types of investment securities; security market operations; investment policies; security analysis, risk, return, nominal and real returns, and transaction costs

 Chief Investment Officer's (CIO) top challenges

-Conduct 360 degree view of the investment management function to identify potential blind spots, improvement areas and best practices in each area
+Conduct 360 degree review of the investment management function to identify potential blind spots, improvement areas, and best practices in each area